core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-gname-post-example title="Example of application group name in URI port"}

 Alternatively, there are also methods to encode the application group name within the CoAP request, even though it is not encoded within the group URI.
-An example of such method is summarized below.
+An example of such a method is summarized below.

 * The application group name can be encoded in a new (e.g., custom, application-specific) CoAP Option, which the client adds to the CoAP request before sending it out.